pszujewski/edx-software-engineering/README.md

 // age = 'Peter' // will not compile
 ```

-Static typeing is actually optional is TS because the developer can assign variables as being of type 'any' as well.
+Static typing is actually optional is TS because the developer can assign variables as being of type 'any' as well.
 This allows you to take advantage of both static and dynamic typing.

 ```typescript
 var age: any;